Where it began, it seems a lifetime ago ....

 4th July In the online journal, The Conversation, today Professor Adrian Esterman of the University of South Australia summarises the situation in Australia.
 Australia is heading for its third Omicron wave in the coming weeks, as BA.4 and BA.5 become the dominant COVID strains.
 BA.4 and BA.5 are more infectious than previous

-contagious a disease is by the basic reproduction number (R0).
-This is the average number of people an initial case infects in a population with no immunity (from vaccines
+measure how contagious a disease is by the basic reproduction number (R0).
+This is the average number of people an initial case infects in a population with no immunity

 the original Wuhan strain has an R0 of 3.3